Ar-zz-duboy/ArduboyPlaytune/README.md

-# ArduboyPlayTune
+# ArduboyPlaytune

 The ArduboyPlayTune library.
-Based on the [PlayTune](https://github.com/jarv/PlayTune) library.
+Based on the [arduino-playtune](https://github.com/LenShustek/arduino-playtune) library.